postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 You can sign in to multiple accounts at the same time in Postman.
 Select your user avatar in the top right to toggle between accounts or select __Add a new account__ to sign in with another one.

-## Syncing your work in Postman

-When you are logged into Postman, the sync indicator in the header bar is green.
-This means you are connected to the servers and your work is being continuously backed up.
-Postman will inform you if the sync is interrupted and will automatically try to re-establish the connection.

-If Postman can't connect, you can switch to the Scratch Pad and work locally.
-For more information, see [Using the Scratch Pad](/docs/getting-started/using-scratch-pad/).

-If a conflict arises from a sync issue within your workspace, Postman will present options for [resolving the conflict](/docs/collaborating-in-postman/using-workspaces/conflicts/).

-> Postman uses a WebSocket connection for real-time [syncing](/docs/getting-started/syncing/).
-If you are experiencing issues with syncing, you can file an issue with the Postman [support center](https://support.postman.com/hc/en-us).

 ## Updating your account and profile settings

 You can manage your account and profile settings on your [account settings](https://postman.postman.co/settings/me) page.
 Account settings include your email address and password, while profile settings include your username and profile photo.